 Yale’s course selection period (also known as “shopping period”) during the first two weeks of classes allows you to participate in courses that interest you without enrolling in them right away.
 After you arrive on campus, you choose courses to visit during the course selection period.
 From those you visit, you will enroll in four or five.
 Please be aware that classes conducted during the first two weeks of the term are regular, full-fledged classes with readings and homework.
 Be prepared to keep up with assignments and participate fully in each class that you may wish to visit.

 Before arriving in New Haven you may want to browse through the course offerings listed in the YCPS.
 During the final few weeks of the summer, you can view many course syllabi through the Online Course Information system.
 During Freshman Orientation your residential college dean and your freshman counselor will explain how to select courses on line and complete your course schedule.
-You may also be able to view course evaluations for some of the classes you are considering.
+You will also be able to view course evaluations for some of the classes you are considering.

 In the Academic Regulations section of the YCPS, you can find most of the rules governing the requirements and options in the curriculum, including a number of important dates and deadlines.
 Many of these dates and deadlines are summarized in a calendar at the beginning of the YCPS.
 There are deadlines, for example, for withdrawing from a course, converting from Credit/D/Fail to a letter grade, and applying for a leave of absence.
-These deadlines are strictly enforced at Yale.
+These deadlines are strictly enforced.

 Any course in Yale College may be taken Credit/D/Fail rather than for a letter grade.
 When a course is selected under this option, a grade of C– or above will be converted on the transcript to “CR.”
 Grades of D+, D, D–, or F will appear on the transcript as reported by the instructor.
 You may count up to four courses taken Credit/D/Fail toward the bachelor’s degree, and you may take as many as two courses Credit/D/Fail in a single term.